CONDITIONS OF ENTRY

 The hirer may add, withdraw or substitute competitors, teams or artists and/or vary advertised material, programmes, prices, seating arrangements, audience capacity, the venue or programme times without liability to the hirer or Stadiums Queensland.

-For specific Terms and Conditions relative to the AFL, please view the AFL's Conditions of Entry.
+For more Terms and Conditions relative to the AFL season, please view the AFL's Conditions of Entry.